Up to 25% off hundreds of healthy foods at Ocado

-If you’re on a Business Healthcare or Corporate Healthcare plan, you’ll need to have Vitality Plus included on your plan to get this benefit.
+If you’re on a Corporate Healthcare plan or Healthcare Trust, you’ll need to have Vitality Plus included on your plan to get this benefit.

 The healthy food benefit is not supposed to replace any recommendations made by medical or nutrition experts, particularly those relating to any medical conditions.

 Products selected for the healthy food benefit represent the best choices within each food group, and, when eaten in the recommended quantities, will all form part of a healthy balanced diet.

 No collaborations were formed with suppliers or manufacturers and items were chosen based on the evidence-based criteria, independently of the brand they represented.
 Products are subject to seasonal and supplier availability.Details correct as of April 2019.
 Terms and conditions apply at vitality.co.uk/member.

 Abid, Z., Cross, A.J. & Sinha, R. 2014.
 Meat, dairy, and cancer.
 The American journal of clinical nutrition, 100(Suppl 1):386S-93S.

 Academy of Nutrition and Dietetics (AND).
 2014.
 Position of the Academy of Nutrition and Dietetics: dietary fatty acids for healthy adults.
 Journal of the Academy of Nutrition and Dietetics; 114(1):136-153.

 American Diabetes Association (ADA).
 2016.
 On-the-go: A guide to frozen meals.
 Date of access: 24 May 2016.